Code-Institute-Submissions/my-first-milestone-project-3/README.md

 -   #### Returning Visitor Goals

-    1. As a Returning Visitor, I want to find the new tours or activities.
+    1. As a Returning Visitor, a user wants to find out about the new tours or activities.

         1. These are clearly shown in the tours page.
         2. They will be directed to a download file for further information.
+        3. If the user has signed up using the form they will also receive regular email updates.

     2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.

         1. The navigation bar clearly highlights the "Contact Us" Page.
-        2. Here they can fill out the form on the page or are told that alternatively they can message the organisation through a number of contact methods.
+        2. Here they can fill out the form on the page or they can message the organisation through a number of contact methods.
         3. The footer contains links to the organisations Facebook, Twitter and Instagram page as well as the organization's email.
         4. Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.